 Pre-Litigation Investigations

 Frequently, we are contacted by institutions interested in pursuing potential litigation concerning misconduct that they believe may have occurred.
 In these cases, we have successfully utilized a quick but thorough pre-litigation investigation to uncover the facts necessary both to bring the case and to resolve it quickly.
 Our experience has shown that a thorough pre-litigation investigation can save the client time and money where the results of the investigation provide the wrongdoer with little or no defense.
-For example:

 Responding to a Crisis